My work is reproduced

 icon Signature

-Before reproducing your work, any prospective user (publisher, cultural institution, company, individual, etc.) must obtain a license from ADAGP.
+Before reproducing your work, any prospective user (publisher, cultural institution, company, individual, etc.) must obtain a licence from ADAGP.

 icon versement